-Hanns Schell is the founder of the museum and remains, even after 50 years, a dedicated collector.
-His passion for keys, locks and iron was awakened during an expedition to Pakistan, when he bought his first padlocks at the bazars of Isfahan.
-Being an enthusiastic extreme mountain climber, Hanns Schell succeeded in the first ascent of the Nanga Parbat (8125m) via a new route, which is named “Schell Route” after him.
-Additionally, he climbed the summit of three more eight-thousanders and five seven-thousanders.
-Since then, the former partner in the Odörfer Company has been committed to making his private collection accessible to the public and rejoices at many people visiting his museum.
+Hanns Schell is the founder of the museum and even after more than 50 years has not lost any of his enthusiasm for collecting.
+His passion for keys, locks and iron awoke when he bought his first padlocks at the bazaars of Isfahan during an expedition to Pakistan.
+As an extreme mountaineer, Hanns Schell succeeded in climbing Nanga Parbat (8125 m) for the first time via a route that had never been travelled before.
+This route still bears the name “Schell Route”.
+Mr. Schell also reached the summits of three other eight-thousanders and five seven-thousanders.
+The former partner of the Odörfer company is committed to making his private property accessible to the public and is happy to welcome visitors to his museum.

 Mag.
 Martina Pall